mont5piques/caldav_calendar_te/README.md

 :moneybag: **Donations** :moneybag:

-If you use this plugin and would like to show your appreciation by giving me a donation, I surely would appreciate it. \
+If you use this plugin and would like to show your appreciation by buying me a cup of coffee, I surely would appreciate it.
+A regular cup of Joe is sufficient, but a Starbucks Coffee would be better ... \
 Zelle (Zelle is integrated within many major banks Mobile Apps by default) - Just send to texxasrulez at yahoo.com \
-No Zelle in your app, no problem, just click [Paypal](https://paypal.me/texxasrulez?locale.x=en_US)
+No Zelle in your banks mobile app, no problem, just click [Paypal](https://paypal.me/texxasrulez?locale.x=en_US) and I can make a Starbucks run ...

 I appreciate the interest in this plugin and hope all the best ...